kubeedge/kubeedge/docs/proposals/device-crd.md

 	// Required: The property name for which the desired/reported values are specified.
 	// This property should be present in the device model.
 	PropertyName string       `json:"propertyName,omitempty"`
-	// Required: the expected attribute value for this property.
+	// Required: the desired property value
 	Desired      TwinProperty `json:"desired,omitempty"`
-	// Required: the actual attribute value for this property.
+	// Required: the reported property value.
 	Reported     TwinProperty `json:"reported,omitempty"`
 }

 // TwinProperty represents the device property for which an Expected/Actual state can be defined. type TwinProperty struct {
-	// Required: The value for this attribute.
+	// Required: The value for this property.
 	Value    string            `json:"value,omitempty"`
 	// Additional metadata like timestamp when the value was reported etc.
 	// +optional